Skip to content

 Demetrius Noble View All

 Demetrius Noble (better known as D. Noble) is an activist, teacher, and radical cultural worker.
-He currently serves as an adjunct professor in the African American and Diaspora Studies Department at UNC Greensboro.
-His research interests include Black class antagonisms, African American literature, popular culture, and hip-hop studies.
-His work has been published in The African American Review, The Journal of Pan African Studies, The Journal of Black Masculinity, Socialism & Democracy, Works and Days, Cultural Logic, Red Wedge, and other leftist digital and print publications.
+He currently serves as an adjunct professor in the African American & Diaspora Studies department at UNC Greensboro.
+His research interests include Black liberation struggle, Black class antagonisms, African American literature, popular culture, and Hip Hop Studies.
+His work has been published in The African American Review, The Journal of Pan African Studies, The Journal of Black Masculinity, Socialism & Democracy, Works and Days, Cultural Logic, Red Wedge, Tempest, and other leftist digital and print publications.